troydai/envoy-filter-wasm-rust/README.md

-Build a envoy filter from scratch
+# Build a envoy filter from scratch

+Experiment set up

+- Docker compose
+- Envoy fronting a go-httpbin